 Accompanied by the whimsical words of Dancing by Elisa, this goal encapsulates the career of Roberto Baggio.
 Majestic yet so incredibly rugged.
 He was known as ‘Il Divin Codino’ across Italy.
 The Divine Ponytail.
 And he was a proper striker…

 Roberto started his senior career for Vicenza in the summer of 1983 as a bright 16-year-old.
-What began in the northeast corner of Italy was something special, something Italy craved.
+What began in the northeast corner of Lombardy was something special, something Italy craved.
 They hadn’t had a ‘fantasy’ player, someone that would get the crowd on their feet, since Gianni Rivera.
 But would this magical little man, at such a young age, have his career severed at the knees (literally)?

 They say that childbirth is the most painful thing that you can experience, but shattering your Anterior Cruciate Ligament (ACL) is certainly up there.
 The loud pop you hear is the ligament tearing away from the bone, the cartilage shredding to pieces.
 Roberto Baggio was only 18-years-old when his knee collapsed from underneath him and an allergy to painkillers meant that he felt all two-hundred and twenty stitches in the attempt to piece it together.